-1. Consists largely of an adjustment to expense all meals and entertainment, of oilwell bonus payments written off, of adjustments for insurance companies and savings and loan associations, of amortization of intangible assets, residential real estate disposal costs, and of tax-exempt interest income.
+1. Consists largely of an adjustment to expense all meals and entertainment, of oilwell bonus payments written off, of adjustments for insurance companies and savings and loan associations, of amortization of intangible assets, residential real estate disposal costs, of tax-exempt interest income and of timing adjustment.

 - 2. Consists of the Farm Credit System and the Federal Home Loan Banks. - 3.
 Consists of nonprofit organizations serving business and of credit unions. - 4.
 Intellectual property products consists of software, research and development, and entertainment, literary, and artistic originals. - 5.
-Consists of disaster losses valued at historic-cost basis less net insurance receipts for disasterrelated losses valued at replacement cost.

-6. Includes the imputed financial service charge paid by corporations to domestic securities dealers who do not charge an explicit commission.
+Consists of disaster losses valued at historic-cost basis less net insurance receipts for disaster-related losses valued at replacement cost. - 6.
+Includes the imputed financial service charge paid by corporations to domestic securities dealers who do not charge an explicit commission. - 7.
+Employer expenses for defined benefit employee pension plans include actual employer contributions, imputed employer contributions, and imputed interest for unfunded (or overfunded) actuarial liability.

 Adjustment for misreporting on income tax returns (line 2).
 This adjustment is primarily based on IRS audit data.
 Unlike the tax-return source data, which reflects a specific tax year, the audit data is based on the year the audit is resolved and collected.
 For the audit data, it is assumed there is a 1-year lag between the referenced tax year and the year in which the majority of audits for that tax year are resolved.
 Thus, for the misreporting adjustment, the most recent audit data is used to derive an adjustment for the preceding tax year.
-For example, in the 2018 comprehensive update of the NIPAs, 2016 was the most recent tax year, and 2015 was the year for which the available audit data were used to prepare the misreporting adjustment.
+For example, in the 2023 comprehensive update of the NIPAs, 2021 was the most recent tax year, and 2020 was the year for which the available audit data were used to prepare the misreporting adjustment.
 For subsequent years, the adjustment was judgmentally extrapolated.